 Make sure everyone that is arriving to pick up scouts know where you will gather to meet with them.
 Have a set time and location to rendezvous with those coming to pick up.
-If Parents/Guardians arrive before 5:00 PM they must sign in at the main office.
+If Parents/Guardians arrive before 5:00 PM they must wait in the parking lot.
+Parents, guardians, and guests cannot go to campsites.
 After 5:30 the pack will be responsible to sign each scout out on their own.
 If you are concerned about who is picking up a scout, please check in at the office and administration will assist you.